SQUARE-WAVES/teejay/README.md

 # What is this?

 TJ, short for "tagged json" is a superset of JSON for storing data with richish semantics.
 Basically it takes json and lets you put a tag infront of a value to say what it represents.
-Then when you parse it you get (potentially) something more than just the json types, like your own stuff from your langage (in this case node.js)
+Then when you parse it you get (potentially) something more than just the json types, but your own stuff from your langage (in this case node.js)

 it can look like this:
 ```